Juniper-Tungsten/py-auto-resource-generator/README.md

 py-auto-resource-generator
 ==========================
-Puppet and chef data-model generator for Yang model.
+Puppet and chef data-model generator from Yang model.

 Overview